-Mahmoud Mohieldin is the World Bank Group Senior Vice President for the 2030 Development Agenda, United Nations Relations, and Partnerships.
+Mahmoud Mohieldin served as the World Bank Group Senior Vice President for the 2030 Development Agenda, United Nations Relations, and Partnerships until January 2020.

 Before joining the World Bank, Mohieldin held numerous senior positions in the government of Egypt, including minister of investment from 2004 until 2010.
 He also served on several boards of directors, including the Central Bank of Egypt and the banking and corporate sector.
 He was a member of the Commission on Growth and Development and selected a Young Global Leader of the World Economic Forum.

 He is a professor of economics and finance at Cairo University, an honorary professor at Durham University and a member of the Advisory Board of the Durham Business School.
 He also held leading positions in national and regional research centers and think tanks.
 He has authored numerous publications and articles in leading journals in the fields of international finance, economics, and development in English and Arabic.

 He received his doctorate in economics from the University of Warwick, M.Sc. in economic and social policy analysis from the University of York, and B.Sc. in economics, first in the order of merit, from Cairo University.